 Coverdall Savings Accounts are like a 529 plan, but the contributions are limited to $2,000 per year.
 However, these funds can be used for all educational expenses, from K-12, college, and all the way through grad school.

 CDs and Savings Bonds

-As you explore these various options, you may wish to talk to an independent financial advisor to guide you as you consider the following:
+As you explore these various options, you may wish to talk to an independent financial advisor.
+It helps to find a guide as you consider the following:

 - How does savings for education fit into my financial life?

-- What calculations are used by educational institutions in determining financial aid eligibility?
+- What calculations do educational institutions use in determining financial aid eligibility?